QubitPi/management-blogs/docs/_posts/2020-07-23-1-getting-started.md

 title: Your First Jersey Application
 tags: [Tutorial]
 color: green
+feature-img: "assets/img/pexels/design-art/2020-07-23-1-getting-started/cover.png"
+thumbnail: "assets/img/pexels/design-art/2020-07-23-1-getting-started/cover.png"
 author: QubitPi
 excerpt_separator: <!--more-->
 ---

+<!--more-->

+* TOC
+{:toc}

 This post provides a quick introduction on how to get started building RESTful services using Jersey.
 The example described here uses the lightweight [Grizzly](https://javaee.github.io/grizzly/) HTTP server.
 At the end of this post you will see how to implement equivalent functionality as a JavaEE web application you can deploy on any servlet container supporting Servlet 2.5 and higher.

-<!--more-->

-* TOC
-{:toc}

 ## Creating a New Project from Maven Archetype